YoungHu2023/cse15l-lab-reports/lab2.md

 ### Part 2 SSH Keys and Login

 ### Part 3 What I learned
-During these two weeks, I learned many new commands,
+During these two weeks, I learned many new commands.